What are beta-blockers?

 A specialist medical practitioner like a psychiatrist should monitor the person taking the medication.
 The person needs to have regular appointments with the specialist.

-The cost of the medication varies depending on the medication brand, dosage, whether the consumer holds a concession card, and whether the medication is subsidised by the Australian Government through the Pharmaceutical Benefits Scheme (PBS).
+The cost of the medication varies depending on the medication brand and dosage.
+It also depends on whether you hold a concession card and whether the medication is subsidised by the Australian Government through the Pharmaceutical Benefits Scheme (PBS).

 Do beta-blockers work?

 Some research has shown positive effects, but more research is needed.

 Who practises this method?